 What if we disagree with the finding from the primary reporting radiologist?

-We understand that while radiologists reading “compensation” MRI exams are in general professional, that at times minimal findings may be overstated.
+We at Premier understand that, while radiologists reading “compensation” MRI exams are typically professional, minimal findings are sometimes overstated.

 Are we willing to become involved in legal proceedings?